QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/5-Erosion.md

 #### Understanding Anisotropy

-Thermal Stress Anisotropy governs how erosion and the resulting rocks deposits are shaped.
+Thermal Stress Anisotropy governs how erosion and the resulting rock deposits are shaped.
 It smooths the terrain while eroding.
-Low values keep the original terrain intact for the most part, while high values create stronger talus at the expense of eroding the original terrain.
+Low values largely keep the original terrain intact.
+High values create stronger talus while eroding the original terrain.
 For example, sharp peaks get eroded heavily with high stress values.

 The image below shows a simplified version of how Thermal Stress Anisotropy affects a terrain.